 John A. Staley, PhD

-Dr. Staley is the Director of Outreach and Continuing Education at the NC OSHERC with more than 19 years of experience as a preparedness and workplace health and safety practitioner and consultant.
-He collaborates with the first responder and military communities to improve preparedness and response education and practice, as well as conducts research on the health of vulnerable occupational groups.
+Dr. Staley is the Deputy Director and Director of Outreach and Continuing Education at the NC OSHERC with more than 20 years of experience as a preparedness and workplace health and safety practitioner and consultant.
+He collaborates with the first responder and military communities to improve preparedness and response education and practice, as well as conducts research on the health of vulnerable occupational groups throughout the Southeastern United States.

-Dr. Staley has a strong commitment to identifying and implementing best pedagogical practices, and is a former Teaching Scholar, a 2016-2017 Faculty Fellow and founding faculty member of the College of Public Health at Kent State University in Kent, Ohio.
+Dr. Staley has a strong commitment to identifying and implementing best pedagogical practices for a variety of stakeholders, and is a former Teaching Scholar, a 2016-2017 Faculty Fellow and founding faculty member of the College of Public Health at Kent State University in Kent, Ohio.

 Honors and AwardsUniversity Teaching Council Teaching Development Grant Awardee